IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 Properties can have a type `key`.
 For non-read-only properties, the value of a key property is the `name` of a [shared infrastructure key](/user-guides/operations/infrastructure-key-management) managed by Brent.
 The actual key will be substituted at runtime before being sent to Brent drivers.
 For read-only properties, the value of a key property is the name of a shared infrastructure key.

 ### Volatile Properties
-New to TNCO 2.1 is an additonal property attribute 'volatile' which identifies a property as being a runtime modifiable property.
+New to TNC-O 2.1 is an additonal property attribute 'volatile' which identifies a property as being a runtime modifiable property.

-A volatile property is one which the designer has actively identified as being modifiable for an instantiated, active assembly/resource without the need for TNCO to _'reinstall'_ the assembly/resource.
-Rather, where the set of property changes to individual resources within an assembly, wholly consists of changes to the values of volatile properties, TNCO will execute a [Reconfigure operation](/user-guides/operations/manage-instances/) on those resources rather than follow the default resource 'reinstall' procedure which would otherwise be followed.
+A volatile property is one which the designer has actively identified as being modifiable for an instantiated, active assembly/resource without the need for TNC-O to _'reinstall'_ the assembly/resource.
+Rather, where the set of property changes to individual resources within an assembly, wholly consists of changes to the values of volatile properties, TNC-O will execute a [Reconfigure operation](/user-guides/operations/manage-instances/) on those resources rather than follow the default resource 'reinstall' procedure which would otherwise be followed.

 It is important to note that while it can be identified as an attribute of a property at both the assembly and resource level it only meaning at the resource level.
 However it is good practice to flag properties as being volatile through the assembly hierarchy

 #### Identifying a property as Volatile
 A property is identified as being volatile by adding the following attribute to its descriptor.
-This is achieved through the TNCO UI by selecting the _Volatile_ tick box on the property.
+This is achieved through the TNC-O UI by selecting the _Volatile_ tick box on the property.

 ```
   volatile: true